 — IP addresses

 An IP address is a number assigned to your computer whenever you access the internet.
 It allows computers and servers to recognize and communicate with one another.
-IP addresses from which visitors appear to originate may be recorded for IT security and system diagnostic purposes.
-This information may also be used in an aggregate form to conduct website trend and performance analysis.
+IP addresses from which visitors appear to originate will be recorded for IT security and system diagnostic purposes.
+This information will also typically be used in an aggregate form to conduct website trend and performance analysis.

-Cookies may be placed on your computer or on an internet-enabled device whenever you visit us online.
+Cookies will typically be placed on your computer or on an internet-enabled device whenever you visit us online.
 This allows the site to remember your computer or device and serves a number of purposes.

 Further information about managing cookies can be found in your browser's help file or through sites such as www.allaboutcookies.org.